Dr. Jerry Jaax - DVM 1972

 Central Veterinary Conference 2008

-MANHATTAN, KAN.: Dr. Jerry Jaax, DVM, Randolph, Kan., has been selected to receive a 2008 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine and its Veterinary Medicine and its Veterinary Medical Alumni Association at the Central Veterinary Conference in Kansas City, Mo., on Aug.
+MANHATTAN, KAN.: Dr. Jerry Jaax, DVM, Randolph, Kan., was selected to receive a 2008 Alumni Recognition Award from the Kansas State University College of Veterinary Medicine and its Veterinary Medicine and its Veterinary Medical Alumni Association at the Central Veterinary Conference in Kansas City, Mo., on Aug.
 23, 2008.

 Dr. Jaax is the associate vice president for research compliance and university veterinarian at Kansas State University.
 His responsibilities included university-wide oversight and compliance with applicable laws, regulations and guidelines for animals used in research and teaching, research programs involving human subjects, and activities involving recombinant DNA and biosafety.
 While at KSU, Dr. Jaax has been the principal investigator on a multimillion dollar research project, and has authored numerous articles, book and encyclopedia chapters on diverse topics including laboratory animal medicine; human subjects’ research compliance, and emerging infectious disease and response.
 He is a widely quoted national authority on issues associated with biowarfare, bioterrorism, agro-terrorism and laboratory animal care and use programs involving high consequence pathogens.